 1. Slippers for mom in the hospital bag

 Hospital floors have all sorts of fun things on them.
 You can totally wear the hospital socks they give you.
 They do the job and have that anti-slip stuff on the bottoms.
 I ended up getting a pair of these comfy slippers because they looked comfortable (and are) AND I just threw them in the wash when I got home.
-Once I was home and in bathrobe and slipper life for weeks, I ended up getting these cute ones, which are also pretty comfy!
+Once I was home and in bathrobe and slipper life for weeks, I ended up getting these cute Amazon slippers, which are also pretty comfy!
 They remind me of Birdies but are ⅙ of the cost…but Zach, if you’re reading, I wouldn’t complain if a pair of Birdies showed up at the front door…

 2. Robe for mom

 Let’s be real.
 I lived in my bathrobe for months.
 Like even when I went back to work, I would change into my bathrobe immediately upon coming home.
 This especially applies if you’re breastfeeding because duh.
 I’m pretty sure my next door neighbor has seen me in my bathrobe more than normal clothes.
 And that’s why you have to have a comfortable and cute one!
 This is especially the case if you want to get beautiful family photos in the hospital with your new little one.
 Pink Blush offers a wide variety of robes in various patterns and designs.
-If you want to glam it up a little, I lovvve this one from Parachute.
+If you want to glam it up a little, I lovvve this robe from Parachute.

 3. Sentimental book (a must for the hospital bag for mom)